 Since the Phillies got good -- and even now that they aren't anymore -- Met fans have, for the first time in their history, seen what a real rivalry is.

 Before You Go.
 Being well south of New York, Atlanta is usually warmer than we are.
 It also gets rather humid.
-In addition, Turner Field does not offer much protection from the sun.
 They don't call it "Hot-lanta" just for its nightlife.

 Check the website of the Atlanta Journal-Constitution (used to be 2 papers, now 1) before you go.
-Temperatures are projected as being in the high 70s for the afternoons and the high 50s for the evenings, with a prediction of "Showers late" on Monday and "numerous showers" on Thursday.
+Temperatures are projected as being in the low 70s for the afternoons and the low 50s for the evenings, with a prediction of "scattered thunderstorms" on Sunday.
 So at least one of these games could be postponed by the weather.

 Although Georgia, a.k.a.
 The Heart of the South, seceded from the Union in 1861, it was readmitted in 1870.
 You do not need a passport, and you don't need to change your U.S. dollars into Confederate money.
 And it's in the Eastern Time Zone, so you don't have to fiddle with your watch or your phone clock.
 Do keep in mind, though: They think you talk as funny as you think they do.